 Inventors: Tom Marsik, Riley Bickford, and Rorik Peterson

-This award represents the best invention disclosure from the University of Alaska Fairbanks (UAF) and the University of Alaska Southeast for the 2018 – 2019 academic year.
+This award represents the best invention disclosure from the University of Alaska Fairbanks (UAF) and the University of Alaska Southeast.
 This work was supported by Cold Climate Housing Research Center (CCHRC) and Office of Naval Research and through collaborations between CCHRC and UAF College of Engineering and Mines student and faculty.
 Dr. Marsik is the Research Director for the Cold Climate Housing Research Center and has a joint position with the University of Alaska Fairbanks, where he serves as an Associate Professor of Sustainable Energy for the UAF Bristol Bay Campus and Alaska Center for Energy and Power.
 Riley Bickford is undergraduate mechanical engineering student as well as an employee of CCHRC and Alaska Center for Energy and Power (ACEP).
 Dr. Rorik Peterson is an Associate Professor in UAF’s College of Engineering and Mines (CEM).

 Inventors: Robert (Trey) Coker, Robert Wolfe, and Freddy Wolfe (both at Essential Blends)